paxosglobal/busd-contract/README.md

 ## ABI, Address, and Verification

 The contract abi is in `BUSD.abi`.
 It is the abi of the implementation contract.
-Interaction with Binance USD is done at the address of the proxy at `0x4Fabb145d64652a948d72533023f6E7A623C7C5`.
+Interaction with BUSD is done at the address of the proxy at `0x4Fabb145d64652a948d72533023f6E7A623C7C5`.
 See https://etherscan.io/token/0x4Fabb145d64652a948d72533023f6E7A623C7C53 for live on-chain details, and the section on bytecode verification below.

 The BUSD contract is based upon the PAX Standard smart contract which was audited by three third-party specialists (Nomic Labs, ChainSecurity, and Trail of Bits) in September-October 2018.
 In January 2019, Trail of Bits performed an additional audit for a potential upgrade to the PAX USD smart contract.

 ## Contract Specification

-Binance USD(BUSD) is an ERC20 token that is Centrally Minted and Burned by Paxos, representing the trusted party backing the token with USD.
+BUSD(BUSD) is an ERC20 token that is Centrally Minted and Burned by Paxos, representing the trusted party backing the token with USD.

 ### ERC20 Token

-The public interface of Binance USD is the ERC20 interface specified by [EIP-20](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md).
+The public interface of BUSD is the ERC20 interface specified by [EIP-20](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md).

 - `name()`